vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

-The dependency issue that is left, is the API issue I mentioned above.
-Let’s look at an example. `FilenameComposer` needs the `date`, `interviewee` and `episode_number` of the scraped episode at some point.
+So far so good.
+The dependency issue that is left, is an API issue. `FilenameComposer` needs the

++ `date`
++ `interviewee`
++ and `episode_number`

+of the scraped episode from `PageExtractor` at some point.
 Nothing easier than that, it simply uses the injected object and asks for the data.

 #### class FilenameComposer Refactored